wduquette/advent/README.md

 ## The Internals

 The game world consists of a vector of "entities".
-Each entity has a name, and may also have the following components:
+Each entity has a tag, which is used for debugging, and can also be used to look up the entity's ID; entities may also have the following components:

+* A name, for display
 * A descriptive text string
 * A location (for when it is contained in another entity)
 * A set of links to other entities (i.e., the trail is East of the clearing)